MohamedAlkayal/CascadingMenu/README.md

 4. Push to the branch: `git push origin feature/new-feature`.
 5. Submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 Thanks to [Eng.
-Mai] for inspiration and guidance.
+Mai Mostafa] for inspiration and guidance.